150 g pure Skyr 1 egg 3 Tbsp oat flakes 2 Tbsp linseeds 1 pinch of salt

 Preheat the oven to 350 °F (180 °C) upper/lower heat.

-Mix the skyr thoroughly with the egg, oat flakes, flaxseed and salt.
+Mix the skyr thoroughly with the egg, oat flakes, linseed and salt.
 (If you like, you can also add a teaspoon of baking powder to the dough to make the flatbreads a little fluffier.)

 Using a tablespoon, place the dough in four heaps on a baking tray lined with baking paper, spread it out a little and bake in the preheated oven for about 20 minutes, until the dough flatbreads turn deliciously golden brown.